supranational/blst/README.md

 We have two elliptic curves, E1 and E2, points on which are contained in `blst_p1` and `blst_p2`, or `blst_p1_affine` and `blst_p2_affine` structures.
 Elements in the multiplicative group are held in a `blst_fp12` structure.
 One of the curves, or more specifically, a subset of points that form a cyclic group, is chosen for public keys, and another, for signatures.
 The choice is denoted by the subroutines' suffixes, `_pk_in_g1` or `_pk_in_g2`.
 The most common choice appears to be the former, that is, `blst_p1` for public keys, and `blst_p2` for signatures.
 But it all starts with a secret key...

 The secret key is held in a 256-bit `blst_scalar` structure which can be instantiated with either [`blst_keygen`](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature#section-2.3), or deserialized with `blst_scalar_from_bendian` or `blst_scalar_from_lendian` from a previously serialized byte sequence.
-It shouldn't come as surprise that there are two uses for a secret key:
+It shouldn't come as a surprise that there are two uses for a secret key:

 - generating the associated public key, either with `blst_sk_to_pk_in_g1` or `blst_sk_to_pk_in_g2`;
 - performing a sign operation, either with `blst_sign_pk_in_g1` or `blst_sign_pk_in_g2`;